addy-dclxvi/almighty-dotfiles/README.md

 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-pokemon.jpg) <br />
 Also contains a script to launch URxvt with Pokemon background (URxvt with pixbuf enabled is needed).
 Use light terminal colour scheme first.
 It's super effective!

-- **~/.notify** <br /> A set of command to pipe my executor scripts to Dunst.
-When I go statusbar-less, I usually made keybinds to execute them. <br />
+- **~/.notify** <br /> A set of commands to pipe my executor scripts to Dunst.
+When I go statusbar-less, I usually make keybinds to execute them. <br />
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-dunst.jpg) <br />
-In the screenshot above, I made a keybinds to execute `notify-weather`, `notify-music`, and `notify-ssid`.
-It displayed as notifications when I hit those keybinds.
+In the screenshot above, I made keybinds to execute `notify-weather`, `notify-music`, and `notify-ssid`.
+It displays as notifications when I hit those keybinds.

-- **~/.utility/record** <br /> A script to do a screenrecord using ffmpeg, so You don't need any external program.
+- **~/.utility/record** <br /> A script to do a screenrecord using ffmpeg, so you don't need any external program.
-You just need ffmpeg and mkv codec, mostly autoinstalled when You have a multimedia player like VLC or MPV. <br />
+You just need ffmpeg and mkv codec, mostly autoinstalled when you have a multimedia player like VLC or MPV. <br />
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-screenrecord.jpg) <br />
 To use this, launch your rofi and hit Shift + Left to enter *run* mode (if you're using my rofi configuration).
 Search `record` and hit enter to start recording.
 If You want to end the recording session, launch your rofi again, hit Shift + Left, search for `stop-recording` then hit Enter.